phunware/maas-mapping-android-sdk/README.md

 mPwMarkerLayer.addMarker(marker);
 ```

-It is suggested to calculate a X and Y offset for a marker, in pixels.
-By default the offsets are 0.
-Because any image can be set it is up to the developer to set the appropriate offset.
-With no offset the top left corner of the image will be drawn at the specified X and Y.
+It is suggested to calculate an X and Y offset for a marker in pixels.
+The offsets are 0 by default.
+Since any image can be set, it is up to the developer to set the appropriate offset.
+With no offset, the top left corner of the image will be drawn at the specified X and Y.

 Blue Dot
 ----------------

 A user's location in a venue can be retrieved with `PwBlueDotLayer`.
 This is a layer that should be added to a `PwMapView`.
-Once added the layer manages polling for a location.
-A Blue Dot will be displayed on the map automatically, if available, representing the end-user's location.
+Once added, the layer manages polling for a location.
+A Blue Dot will be displayed on the map automatically to represent the end user's location (if available).

 An example of using `PwBlueDotLayer`:
 ```Java